DannySom/Zabbix-Network-Monitoring/README.md

 <img width="600" alt="image" src="https://github.com/user-attachments/assets/1f607b12-9b3d-4061-bec2-f664c0b16ca0" />
 </p>
 <p>
 Now if we go to Task Manager, click Zabbix Agent then Open Service, then double click Zabbix Agent inside there, we can see the path to executable and the configuration file.
-You can also start, stop, pause, and resume the service.
+You can also start, stop, pause, and resume the service from there.
 </p>
 <br />